Modulo Calculator

 Modular arithmetic

-Modular arithmetic is, generally speaking, an arithmetic system for integers, where numbers "wrap around" a certain number.
-Let's sum up what we've learned about different representations of modulo operations – all those statements below are equivalents:
+in which numbers "wrap around" a fixed modulus.
+Let's sum up what we've learned about different representations of modulo operations — all those statements below are equivalent:

 We can also perform calculations on modulo operations.